Eurydia/notes-on-clean-programming-language/content/_index.md

 #### Typing Integers

-An expression, which evaluates to an integer value, may be explicitly typed using `Int`.
+An expression, which evaluates to an integer, may be explicitly typed using `Int`.

 ```
 // Language: Clean